ricallinson/jmm/README.md

 	pkg
 	src

-Raw `.java` files are placed under the `src` directory with a namespace based on there location in a source control system such as [Github](https://github.com/).
+Raw `.java` files are placed under the `src` directory with a namespace based on their location in a source control system such as [Github](https://github.com/).

-Compiled `.class` files are generated under the `pkg` directory.
+Compiled `.class` files are generated under the `pkg` directory within directories based on their namespace.

 Final `.jar` files are put in the `bin` directory along with an executable script.

+### Getting Started Example

+This example creates a Java-- workspace, gets the source code for a module, builds a `.jar` and then executes it.

+	mkdir ./jmmtest
+	cd ./jmmtest
+	jmm here .
+	jmm get github.com/ricallinson/jmmexample
+	jmm build ./src/github/com/ricallinson/jmmexample
+	jmmexample

+## Help

 ### jmm build